KDE/documentation-develop-kde-org/HIG/source/components/assistance/emblem.rst

    in a file manager, system tray, task manager, dock, image view, etc. Emblems should not be applied to textual content.
 -  Use emblems to display that an icon or image has some unusual status associated with it, or that there are unread notifications.
-Do not use emblems to display an element's normal, common, or typical status.
+Don't use emblems to display an element's normal, common, or typical status.
 For example, an emblem could indicate that a folder is read-only or is a symlink, or that a disk is unmounted or encrypted.
 An emblem should not be used to